 Conveniences for working with processes and the process dictionary.

-Besides the functions available in this module, the Kernel
+Besides the functions available in this module, the Kernel module

 exposes and auto-imports some basic functionality related to processes